Michigan Daily Music matcher

 Interviews & Findings

-From interviews conducted with 7 UM students ranging from undergraduates to graduate students, in-state, out-of-state, and international, and music involvement (produces music/listeners/both), we created an affinity map that allowed us to gain the following insights:
+With the interview protocol I drafted, our team interviewed 7 UM students ranging from undergraduates to graduate students, in-state, out-of-state, and international, and music involvement (produces music/listeners/both), we created an affinity map that allowed us to gain the following insights:

 • Students actively look for music through passive means (algorithms, social network, environmental exposure)